I remember hanging out with a local Indonesian friend from Surabaya at a guest house.

 Then, we put the rice back into the mortar and started pounding again.

-The process of pounding and sifting the rice was repeated three times, until the the grains were white on the outside and ready to be cooked.
+The process of pounding and sifting the rice was repeated three times until the grains were white on the outside and ready to be cooked.

 Here's a shot of the rice that we pounded, many of the grains were broken from the pounding process – not the perfect grains like when husked with a machine.